Remnant 2 Council Chamber Dungeon Guide

 Since they don’t have any distinguishable special abilities, you can choose to target any one of them first.
 However, it is recommended that you follow a defensive/counterattack strategy against these bosses since they can teleport around the arena – which makes it difficult to defeat them on a purely offensive strategy.

 If you manage to defeat all three members of the Council in this fight, you will receive the Fae Protector Signet as a reward rather than the Ornate Blade.
-Therefore, it’s best to make the choice depending on what reward you want.
+You should accuse the Council member based on what reward you want to receive at the end.

 The Council Chamber events and bosses

 Apart from the Council Chamber’s main quest, there are a few other side events and bosses that you can come across in the dungeon.
-However, unlike the previous quest, these are optional and may/may not occur depending on your storyline.
+However, unlike the previous quest, these are optional and may n

 The Secret Room and the Executioner Boss